ecobost/cnn4brca/log.md

 Log with activities and questions arising during every week

+## May 12 - May 18
+### Activities
+* Write code to test models in test set
+* Run hyperparameter search for Experiment 2
+* Write hyperparameter search result for Exp 2

+### To do
+* Train best Experiment 2 model
+* Write results for Experiment 2 in Chapter 4
+* Ask for institutional email

 ## May 5 - May 11
 ### Activities
 * Write Chapter 3 in thesis